ftanekha/cc-Nextjs-the-gallery/README.md

 Throughout this project, I’ll
 1. practice my understanding of _Server Components_ and _Client Components_
 2. utilize _Suspense Boundaries_ to create a seamless web application

+APIs used:
+1. The Metropolitan Museum of Art Collection API